HalfHydra/Mario-Kart-Tour-Values/README.md

 Feel free to make suggestions.

 Special Thanks to tryso and spotlight for assisting in providing the jsons.
 Additional thanks to demogorgon as well as hack_nug for some suggestions.
+And lastly, HUGE THANKS to everyone who helped me test this out and provide feedback, as well as how to make the design more accurate to the game.